greena13/redux-and-the-rest/README.md

 When the collection is successfully fetched, the default fetchCollection reducer expects the server to respond with a JSON object containing an array of items' attributes.
 If the request fails, it expects the server to respond with a JSON object containing an error.

-### Fetch an individual resource item from the server
+### Fetch an individual item from the server

-The fetchItem action creator fetches an individual resource item from the server and adds it in the store.
+The fetchItem action creator fetches an individual item from the server and adds it in the store.

 | Property | Value |
 | :--- | :--- |